Projects per year

 Crawshaw, P. & Gray, J., 1 Oct 2025, In: The Lancet Regional Health - Europe.
 57, 2 p., 101437.Research output: Contribution to journal › Comment/debate › peer-review

-The effectiveness of interventions in reducing economic inactivity for people with long term health conditions and disabilities in the UK (with a focus on areas of deprivation and the North of England): Protocol for a scoping review
+The effectiveness of interventions in reducing economic inactivity for people with long term health conditions and disabilities in the United Kingdom: a systematic review

 Press/Media